 Once all those qualities are in check, you should not have to worry about long distance walking.

 Remember, you also need to consider in-swing comfort.
 A good pair of golf shoes will be comfortable both for walking and swinging.

 Don't worry about feeling your feet hurt when walking long distance on the golf course.
+Most of the best golf shoes nowadays include extra comfort material that prevent you from feeling pain after walking a few miles.
 Advancement of shoe technology make this a worry of the past.